tytydraco/yessleep/out/FunnyLookin_Dog.md

 So  I’m walking down the street, and it’s ass-thirty in the morning, so absolutely nobody is outside.
 I can tell some people is still up from  the lights of their TVs in the windows...but they ain’t nobody moving  around outside.

-And keep in mind  that late as it was, it was a full moon that night, and so everything I  COULD see was as clear as broad daylight.  lot of shadows all over the place, but a lot of wide open spaces and plenty of light to see by, too.
+And keep in mind  that late as it was, it was a full moon that night, and so everything I  COULD see was as clear as broad daylight.
+Lot of shadows all over the place, but a lot of wide open spaces and plenty of light to see by, too.

 So  I’m walking, and I’m walking, and I’m maybe half a mile from home, when  I suddenly get this chill all over my body.
 Not that creepy feeling  like you get when something’s watching you, or anything like that…